Veil-Framework/Veil-Evasion/README.md

 Veil is a tool designed to generate metasploit payloads that bypass common anti-virus solutions.

-Veil was originally developed by @ChrisTruncer.
 Veil is currently under active support by @ChrisTruncer and @TheMightyShiv.

 Greetz:
 @jasonjfrank